measurement-kit/measurement-kit/doc/api/common/parallel.md

 the `child_errors` field of the `Error` passed to `cb` to know whether each continuation failed (and why) or succeeded.

+# BUGS

+The `parallel` implementation assumes that all the continuations would run in the same thread, therefore the state used to decide when all continuations have completed is not thread safe.

 # HISTORY

 The `parallel` function appeared in MeasurementKit 0.3.0.